eyeseast/moby-dick/chapters/110_chapter-108.md

 Sir?

 Hold; while Prometheus is about it, I’ll order a complete man after a desirable pattern.
 Imprimis, fifty feet high in his socks; then, chest modelled after the Thames Tunnel; then, legs with roots to ’em, to stay in one place; then, arms three feet through the wrist; no heart at all, brass forehead, and about a quarter of an acre of fine brains; and let me see—shall I order eyes to see outwards?
 No, but put a sky-light on top of his head to illuminate inwards.
 There, take the order, and away.

+Now, what’s he speaking about, and who’s he speaking to, I should like to know?
+Shall I keep standing here? (aside).

 ’Tis but indifferent architecture to make a blind dome; here’s one.
 No, no, no; I must have a lantern.